flameboy2012/DndHexCrawl/NPCS/Forrest/Mother Dendra.md

 _A quick physical description, voice notes, and dominant personality traits._

-- **Appearance:** A bent old woman with bark-tough skin and moss-colored robes that seem to grow from her body.
+- **Appearance:** A bent old woman with bark-tough skin and moss-coloured robes that seem to grow from her body.
 Her long white hair is braided with roots and feathers.
 Her hut looks like a part of the forest: crooked, mushroom-covered, and half-grown into a gnarled old willow.

 - **Voice/Accent:** Low, rasping, sing-songy with an odd rhythm—like wind through leaves.
 Often speaks in rhyme or metaphor.